Faculty Orientation Spring 2015

 As you are aware every organization has a way that it goes about its business and has a way to communicate what needs to be done and when.
 AWC as a human organization is no different.
 As a new faculty communication of instructional issues is done via the AWC email system.
 Check email at least four times every week!

 The faster you learn the organization's culture, language and process of communication, and its ins-and-outs, then the easier the transition to college-level instruction.
 Below is a list of documents that reflect how AWC carries out its business with respect to instruction.
-Over the course of the semester you will receive via the AWC email system and at the appropriate time all or some of these documents again from the Dean of Instruction, Linda Elliott-Nelson.
+Over the course of the semester you will receive via the AWC email system and at the appropriate time all or some of these documents again from the Vice President for Learning Sevices, Linda Elliott-Nelson.
 In the meantime all the documents listed below will be available on this CTE website for the entire 2015 Spring semester.

 For copying needs use the Print Services Lab (unofficially known as the Print Shop).
 Each faculty member can make up to 1,000 copies per day on white paper at no charge.
 500 colored copies are allowed per day at no charge.
 If you teach a night course and can't get to the Print Services Lab before it closes (5:00pm), then email your documents to be copied to the Division secretary (see Phone Numbers & Other Important Information link below).
 Make sure you work out a plan where the copies will be left for you to pick them up.
 Copy requests also can be submitted electronically.
 Click here to access the Print Services login page.